 - Set oil aside until the end.

-- Take a teaspoon or 2 of olive oil and heat in a sauté pan, add chopped nuts and toast until lightly colored and fragrant, about 2-3 minutes or as you like.
+- Heat 2 tablespoons of olive oil in a sauté pan, add chopped nuts, and toast until lightly colored and fragrant, about 4-6 minutes total, stirring a few times.

-- Remove almonds to a paper towel and lightly salt.
+- Remove almonds to a paper towel-lined plate and lightly salt.

 - Toss together your greens.